MulintiShaikWajid/GoogleFormsClone/README.md

 | Mulinti Shaik Wajid       | 180050063 |
 | Sanapathi Sumanth Balaji  | 180050091 |

-The dark forms are forms which were inspired by google forms.
+The dark forms takes inspiration from google forms.

 These forms are prepared using django, sqlite3.
 Steps to use these services: